-The COVID-19 pandemic has created a shock for supply chains around the world.
 Some products have seen a sudden rise in demand, while it has dropped rapidly for others.
-Shipping cycles and patterns have also been disrupted by shutdowns.
+Normal shipping routes and patterns were also disrupted by the shutdowns and reopenings.

-Businesses that are not properly managing their supply chains could run out of materials and parts, or end up with finished products that can’t find a buyer.
+In this context, businesses that did not properly manage their supply chains ran out of materials and parts, or ended up with finished products that couldn’t find a buyer.

-“Companies need to figure out what is the demand change in the market for their products and how they’re going to manage their cash flow,” says Ali Lajevardi, Director, Business Development with BDC Advisory Services.
+“Companies need to figure out what is the demand change in the market for their products and how they’re going to manage their cash flow,” says Ali Lajevardi, Senior Business Advisor with BDC Advisory Services.

-“If you build up your inventory for the current market, what is going to happen afterward when there is a recovery?
-We need to act short term, but there is going to be a long-term impact from the changes that we implement today.”
+“If you build up your inventory for the current market, what is going to happen when the economic environment changes?
+We need to act short term, but there is going to be a long-term impact from the decisions that we make today.”

-Lajevardi and Le François, who both have extensive experience helping entrepreneurs manage their supply chains, offer the following advice for entrepreneurs who want to minimize risks in the current crisis.
+Ali Lajevardi, who has extensive experience helping entrepreneurs manage their supply chains, offers the following advice for minimizing risk.

 1. Gather your leadership team

-The first things entrepreneurs can do is gather a team of leaders from sales, purchasing, production, logistics and financing to give alignment, prioritize and ensure operations can continue during the crisis or restart once it is over.
+The first thing an entrepreneur can do is gather a team of leaders from sales, purchasing, production, logistics and financing to align and prioritize operations and ensure that they can continue during the crisis or restart once the crisis is over.

-This team should meet daily to revise your sales and operations plans and be ready to adjust if any issues arise.
-Put your people and employee at the centre of this.
+This team should meet daily to review sales and operations plans and be ready to adjust if any issues arise.
+Put your people and employees at the center of this.

-“Companies need to have daily operations meetings to review risks and make sure you are on top of mission critical activities,” says Lajevardi.
-“For the management team, it’s a balancing act with rapid decision-making cycle.”
+“Companies need to have daily operations meetings to review risks and make sure you are on top of mission-critical activities,” Lajevardi says.
+“For the management team, it’s a balancing act in a rapid decision-making cycle.”

 2. Determine the level of demand for every product